 \right)\).
 This is obtained from \eqref{eq:largeLY1} where \(\varphi=1\), and can be plugged directly into \eqref{eq:vacMenergy} to get the energy to the leading order.
-By construction, the resulting energy fits well our numeric results when \(L\) is large enough\footnote{The precision is over \(10\%\) when \(\L\geq 4\).}.
+For instance, if \(N=3\), one gets \(E_{vacuum}\simeq -9\sqrt{\frac 2{\pi L}} e^{-L}\).
+By construction, this expression fits well our numerical results when \(L\) is large enough\footnote{ When \(\L\geq 4\), the energy deviates from the asymptotic behaviour precision by less than \(10\%\), and this deviation quickly decreases when \(L\) increases. }.